-In the 17th century, Galileo further developed the concept by using thought experiments to affirm his theories.
+In the 17th century, Galileo used thought experiments to affirm his theories.
 One example is his thought experiment involving two balls (one heavy, one light) which are dropped from the Leaning Tower of Pisa.
 Prior philosophers had theorized the heavy ball would land first.
 Galileo claimed this was untrue, as mass does not influence acceleration.
-We will look at Galileo’s thought experiments in more detail later on in this post.

 In 1814, Pierre Laplace explored determinism through ‘Laplace’s demon.’
 This is a theoretical ‘demon’ which has an acute awareness of the location and movement of every single particle in existence.
 Would Laplace’s demon know the future?
 If the answer is yes, the universe must be linear and deterministic.
 If no, the universe is nonlinear and free will exists.

 In 1897, the German term ‘Gedankenexperiment’ passed into English and a cohesive picture of how thought experiments are used worldwide began to form.